mwat56/errorhandler/README.md

 In the sub-directory `./cmd` there is the file `demo.go` which shows the bare minimum of how to integrate this package with your web-server.

+## Libraries

+No external libraries were used building `ErrorHandler`.

 ## Licence

     Copyright © 2019, 2020 M.Watermann, 10247 Berlin, Germany